 Patagonian toothfish (Dissostichus eleginoides) is a large notothenioid fish found on the southern sea shelves and slopes of South America and around the sub-Antarctic islands of the Southern Ocean.
 It is a long-lived species (>50 years), which initially grows rapidly on the shallow shelf areas, before undertaking an ontogenetic migration into deeper waters (Collins et al. 2010).
-In Falkland Islands waters, Patagonian toothfish spawn on the slopes of Burdwood Bank at ca. 1000 m depth with a minor abundance peak in May, and a major peak in July to August (Laptikhovsky et al. 2006).
-The eggs, larvae, and small juveniles (<10 cm TL) develop and grow in epipelagic layers of the Falkland Current, and when juveniles attain 10-12 cm TL (<1 year old; Lee 2017), they start to migrate towards the Patagonian shelf and are found at depths <100 m (Arkhipkin & Laptikhovsky 2010).
-Immature toothfish remain there for 3-4 years, and then, on reaching 60-70 cm TL, they migrate into deeper water over the Patagonian slope (Laptikhovsky et al. 2008).
+In Falkland Islands waters, Patagonian toothfish spawn on the slopes of Burdwood Bank at ca. 1000 m depth with a minor peak in May, and a major peak from July to August (Laptikhovsky et al. 2006).
+The eggs, larvae, and small juveniles (<10 cm TL) develop and grow in epipelagic layers of the Falkland Current, with early juveniles of 10-12 cm TL (<1 year old; Lee 2017) occurring on the Patagonian shelf at depths <100 m (Arkhipkin and Laptikhovsky 2010).
+Immature toothfish remain there for 3-4 years, and then, on reaching 60-70 cm TL, they migrate into deeper water over the Patagonian slope (Arkhipkin and Laptikhovsky 2010).